neilchaudhuri/vidya-website/content/blog/lessons-from-java-for-testing-in-react.md

 Testing in React is no different--no consensus on "best practices."
 Luckily though my experience testing on the server offers insight that significantly clarifies things for me.

-## When We Need Kent More Than Superman
+## Kent Saves Us When Superman Can't

 You will find that one consistent voice of reason emerging from the cacophony of React advice is [Kent C. Dodds](https://blog.kentcdodds.com/) (KCD), Paypal engineer and React expert.
 The Notorious KCD is